davincico/Threat-Intel-Tools/README.md

 # Author
-Developed by Davin Hong
+Developed by Davin Hong.

-For any questions, please feel free to reach out @ https://www.linkedin.com/in/davinhong/
+For any questions, please feel free to reach out at https://www.linkedin.com/in/davinhong/